o-messai/3D-PCQA/README.md

 # 3D-PCQA
-Activating Frequency And Vit For 3d Point Cloud Quality Assessment Without Reference
+Activating Frequency And ViT For 3d Point Cloud Quality Assessment Without Reference

 To be available soon.....ICIP 2023